andrewtratz/llm20questions/README.md

 ## DATA SETUP (ON PREPROCESSING INSTANCE)

 ### below are the shell commands used in each step, as run from the project directory.
-Assumes Kaggle command line already installed.

 pip install -r requirements.txt